ngrok/ngrok-docs/docs/guides/how-to-set-up-a-custom-domain.md

 # How to set up a custom domain
 -----------------------------

-If you're already using ngrok with subdomains of `ngrok.io` but would like to have your tunnels available from a domain that you own, you're in the right place.
+If you're already using ngrok with subdomains of an ngrok owned domain but would like to have your tunnels available from a domain that you own, you're in the right place.

 Let's assume you've registered a domain name like `example.com` with a domain name registrar and you want to use it with ngrok.
 First you'll need to decide exactly which DNS name you want to use.
 Because we assign each of your custom domains a randomly-generated name under our domain to use as a CNAME record value, we usually recommend you choose a subdomain of your primary domain rather than the primary domain itself.
 So let's say you're going to set up `foo.example.com`.